monkrus/gin-bookstore-fixed/README.md

   "author": "Isaac Asimov"
 }

-3. Test results by sending a GET request in Postman.
+3. Check results by sending a GET request in Postman.